 Follow this link to hear the creator of Habits of Mind, Art Costa, describe the kinds of behaviours we are trying to develop:

 Effective learners stick to a task until it is completed.
-They don’t give up easily.
-They are able to analyse a problem and to develop a system, structure, or strategy to attack a problem.
-They employ a range of alternative strategies for problem solving.
-They collect evidence to indicate their problem-solving strategy is working, and if one strategy doesn’t work, they know how to back up and try another.
+They don't give up easily.
+They are able to analyse a problem and develop a system, structure, or strategy to attack a problem.
+They employ a range of alternative strategies for problem-solving.
+They collect evidence to indicate their problem-solving strategy is working, and if one strategy doesn't work, they know how to back up and try another.
 They recognise when a theory or idea must be rejected and another employed.
-They have systematic methods of analysing a problem which include knowing how to begin, knowing what steps must be performed, and what data needs to be generated or collected.
-Because they are able to sustain a problem solving process over time, they are comfortable with ambiguous situations.
+They have systematic methods of analysing a problem which includes knowing how to begin, knowing what steps must be performed, and what data needs to be generated or collected.
+Because they are able to sustain a problem-solving process over time, they are comfortable with ambiguous situations.

 Common Behaviours of Students who Don't Persist